samthambad/Naviin/plan.md

 1. As a user I want to see the prices, so that I know what to buy/sell at (TBD)
 1. As a user I want to see a list of executed buy/sell trades (TBD)

-# 2025 December week 2

-1. As a user I want to see the prices, so that I know what to buy/sell at

 # Actual MVP